gpiechnik2/spacehunt/README.md

 Together, these tools form a robust foundation for developing modern web applications, focusing on ease of use, performance, and design flexibility.

+## Getting Started

+The entire list is available in the data directory.
+If you want to use the UI, either build the project locally or use the website https://spacehunt.io/

 ## Run locally

 You can run the project locally.
 Just execute the command npm run dev. 🚀